‘The Young And The Restless’ Spoilers For Monday: Victor Is Shocked

 Elsewhere, Christine (Lauralee Bell) questions Rey’s motives.
 He admitted on the stand during his testimony that he loved Sharon, and the DA wants to know if Rey is loyal to her or if he’s loyal to the Genoa City Police Department.
 With Rey’s marriage to Mia (Noemi Gonzalez) falling apart due to his testimony, the detective certainly has plenty on his plate.
 Plus, Rey also knows that Mia attacked his sister Lola (Sasha Calle), and he hasn’t turned her in for that.
 There are a lot of things pulling Rey away from the straight and narrow as an officer of the law.

 Then, with the women disappearing on their way to prison, Christine believes they had inside help, and given that Rey loves Sharon, he’s a prime suspect.
-She thinks that Rey is working to keep Nikki, Victoria, and Sharon from servicing the 30 year, ten-year, and three-year prison sentences they respectively received, which isn’t something that Christine wants to see in one of those who is sworn to protect the citizens of Genoa City and uphold the law.
+She thinks that Rey is working to keep Nikki, Victoria, and Sharon from serving the 30 year, 10-year, and three-year prison sentences they respectively received, which isn’t something that Christine wants to see in one of those who is sworn to protect the citizens of Genoa City and uphold the law.
 Rey is stretching his ethics in several areas lately, and Christine is on to him.